matteoborrotti/automaticlabeling/README.md

 # Topic identification methods for big data applications
-Author: Silvio Gerli, Roberto Ascari, Sonia Migliorati, Teresa Cigna and Matteo Borrotti
+%Author: Silvio Gerli, Roberto Ascari, Sonia Migliorati, Teresa Cigna and Matteo Borrotti

 # Abstract
 Nowadays, the global amount of written texts grows with higher speed every day.
 For instance since 2011 the number of posts per minute on Facebook increased from 650K to 3M.
 In this context, these unstructured data represent the source of an enormous amount of information that should be extracted by using automatic engines.
 Natural Language Processing (NLP) is a field of Artificial Intelligence devoted to analyzing and understanding human language as it is spoken and written.
 One common task of NLP is topic identification, related to the recognition of a text's topic(s).